klauswiese/Planet/README.md

 ### 4.1.1 Planet Scope Tropical Normalized Analysis Biannual Archive

-As in rigth now (July 6 2021), there are 10 composites:
+As in rigth now (August 7 2021), there are 10 composites:
 ```r
     Second semester of 2015
     First semester of 2016